sunnyEmmaH/closest-points/README.md

-# closest-points
+# closest-points(Requirements):
-Requirements:Submit a program that outputs 26 coordinates listed in order, closest-to-farthest (physically on the Cartesian Plane) from a single input origin.
+Write a program that outputs 26 coordinates listed in order, closest-to-farthest (physically on the Cartesian Plane) from a single input origin.

 Please use this list of labeled coordinates in a file called “coordinates.json”:
 [